 |Arizona at it's finest...Sedona, Arizona|

 I am not here to burst your bubble but there are a few reality checks that need to be considered.
 I know...traveling off to warm weather in the winter, having two sets of friends and maybe a second home, sounds very luxurious.
 Golfing while your friends are mucking around on snow and ice would be soooooo dreamy.
 I want you to stop and think about what you might be doing.
 There are choices to be made and even financial sacrifices.
 I have been doing this on and off since I was 55.
-If 14 years of experience makes me an expert, then that is what I am!
+If over 15 years of experience makes me an expert, then that is what I am!

-Being a snow bird requires some doing.
+Being a snowbird requires some doing.
 I suppose the first consideration is money.
 Inexpensive second homes can be had but you need to be careful before you leap.
-(Link: Rental information) Areas that cater to snowbirds both in the southwest and southeast do provide opportunities to rent fully furnish apartments or park models in RV resorts.
+(Link: Rental information) Areas that cater to snowbirds both in the southwest and southeast do provide opportunities to rent fully furnished apartments or park models in RV resorts.
 You will need to do some research online or even call a rental agent in the place you have chosen to visit.
 It is all very doable. ( Inexpensive Retirement Information) RV resorts offer a lot of activities and that is a real consideration when you have free time on your hands.
-You can rent park models in these places.
+You can rent park models* in these places.
 This is another choice that might replace living in an apartment.

 Will I Miss my Grandchildren?